Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

-As we can see from Figure~\ref{fig:EFM_vs_SML_p512LV}, when the data demonstrates high variance in the sampled gradients, the PS optimization deteriorates by indicating a higher requirement for the sample size $S$.
-As a conclusion, the LAPL optimization can should be preferred considering the scenarios of non-Gaussian prior, an even larger dimensionality, and potential high variance in gradient evaluation using posterior sampling.
-Due to its efficiency demonstrated in the simulation studies, we adopted the Posterior Sampling Optimization for our later empirical studies with careful monitoring on the loss decrement.
+We continued our data simulation with a large dimension $p = 512$ to compare PS and LAPL performances.
+As shown in Figure~\ref{fig:EFM_vs_SML_p512LV}, when the sampled gradients exhibit high variance, PS optimization deteriorates, indicating a greater need for a larger sample size $S$.
+In such scenarios---especially with non-Gaussian priors, higher dimensionality, and increased variance in gradient evaluation---LAPL optimization is preferable.
+Nonetheless, given the efficiency PS demonstrated in earlier simulations, we adopted posterior sampling optimization for subsequent empirical studies, with careful monitoring of loss reductions at each iteration.

+Although factor modeling is typically performed with small rank $q$, we conducted additional experiments to demonstrate that our proposed optimization algorithms outperform SML even at larger ranks.
+Using $p= 512$, $n = 500$, and a binomial factorization family, we repeated the optimization experiments for ranks $q = 6$, $8$, and $12$.
+Since our EM algorithm is only recommended for small $q$, we excluded it and compared only the remaining three algorithms: LAPL, SML, and~PS.
+The results of these comparisons are summarized in Figure~\ref{fig:EFM_vs_SML_p512Lq}.

+Finally, to empirically evaluate method performance, we used binomial EFM as an example and benchmarked computation times per iteration for four different algorithms across various $p$ and $q$ values.
+Specifically, for $q = 2$, we tested $p=5$, $p=10$, and $p=512$; for $p=512$, we evaluated $q=6$, $q=8$, and $q=12$, omitting the EM method since it is only recommended for small $q$.
+The results are listed in Table~\ref{tab:comptime}.
+Key findings include: \begin{itemize} \item Our SGD PS optimization scales better than SML with respect to both large dimension $p$ and large sample size $S$ \item Among all alternatives, EM requires the longest computational time per iteration, but may need fewer total iterations at low rank $q$ (overall running time not shown). \item SGD LAPL optimization delivers the best per-iteration performance for large $p$ and $q$. \end{itemize}